ottonet/magento-suffix-static-files/README.md

 This extension allows you to add a query parameter to static files (js and css).
 This is especially useful to force browser reloading files and to update your website design.

+## This version

+This version includes composer support for automatic installation in Magento.
+It also includes chuangbo/magento-suffix-static-files/patch-1 for support of non default media/skin/js urls, important when using a CDN or other host for these files.

 ## Installation

 ### Magento CE 1.6.x, 1.7.x, 1.8.x